N2WQ/clubleaderboard/replit.md

 - No email notifications (email field collected but not used)
 - No CSV export functionality (endpoint structure exists, not wired up)
 - No static HTML generation (PRD specified, but dynamic React app serves same purpose)
-- No season reset functionality (button exists, not implemented - would archive current season data)
 - Member and Contest detail pages show mock data (not wired to dynamic routes yet)

 ## Deployment Notes